-Kirkland & Ellis
+Kirkland & Ellis International LLP

-Kai Zeng is a restructuring associate in the London office of Kirkland & Ellis International LLP.
-Kai has experience in cross-border restructurings advising sponsors, debtors, creditors and strategic investors on restructurings of stressed and distressed businesses.
-Kai also advises investment banks, hedge funds and private equity houses in their review and diligence of European investment opportunities in par, stressed and distressed transactions.
+Gabe Harley is a restructuring associate in the London office of Kirkland & Ellis International LLP.
+Gabe advises both debtors and creditors on crossborder restructurings and insolvencies and has experience in company voluntary arrangements, schemes of arrangement, UK restructuring plans, administrations and security enforcements.
+Gabe also advises banks, hedge funds and private equity houses on financial and operational restructurings, par, stressed and distressed transactions.